 Because a merchant cash advance is an advance against future credit card sales, repayment is more flexible than traditional loans.

 Instead of a fixed monthly repayment a merchant cash advance is repaid out of a percentage of your credit card sales.
 That’s important for young businesses because it means repayment is tied to your cash flow.
 In months when your business may be slow, your repayments will be correspondingly lower.
 Because of that, many businesses use merchant cash advances as a tool for evening out seasonality or cash flow volatility.
 It can make a great bridge to get you from a downturn to more profitable months.

 However, keep in mind that the interest charged on a merchant cash advance is also not regulated.
 Some companies offering advances charge very high rates.
 So do your due diligence and search for the right partner for you.

-All business suffer slowdowns.
+All businesses suffer slowdowns.
 Often they need help in the form of financing to bridge the gap.
-Unfortunately it’s getting hard to source funds from traditional lenders.
+Unfortunately, it’s getting hard to source funds from traditional lenders.
 In response to this crisis new financing options have been developed.
 Solutions like merchant cash advances can inject capital into a business, even when the company doesn’t have great credit or a long track record.
 They help you even out cash flow volatility or capitalize on growth opportunities.